phaidra/phaidra-admin-manual/Classification_server/getting_and_setting_vocabularies.md

 where id is just an identifier.
 It will be used in the URL after /skosmos/.
 3. set the following required parameters:

-* the title of the vocabulary in different languages: dc:title " title_of_the_vocabulary "@ language ;
-where language can be: en, fi, sv, ?
-* the category of the vocabulary: dc:subject : category ;
-where category can be: cat_general
-* the URI namespace for vocabulary objects (these my not overlap): void:uriSpace " URI_namespace ";
-* the language(s) that the vocabulary supports: skosmos:language " language ", " language ", ...
-where language can be: en, fi, sv, ?
-* the default language of the vocabulary, if the vocabulary supports multiple languages: skosmos:defaultLanguage " language " where language can be: en, fi, sv, ?
+  * the title of the vocabulary in different languages: **dc:title "title_of_the_vocabulary"@ language ;** where language can be: en, fi, sv, etc.
-* the URI of the SPARQL endpoint containing this vocabulary void:sparqlEndpoint < URI_SPARQL_endpoint > ;
-URI_SPARQL_endpoint can be http://localhost:3030/ if you want to use the vocabulary locally, or the URL of the SPARQL endpoint of the remote vocabulary
+  * the category of the vocabulary: **dc:subject : category ;** where category can be: **cat_general**.
+The categories have to be defined in vocabularies.ttl file.
+For the skosmos.dev.finto.fi demo site, there have been defined six categories (loosely based on the UDC top level categories).
+You need to copy the category definitions to your file as well, or change everything to cat_general.
-* The uriSpace setting is not crucial for Skosmos (???).
-When you represent your data as RDF, the best practice is to coin a new URI namespace for your data set.
+  * the URI namespace for vocabulary objects (these may not overlap): **void:uriSpace " URI_namespace ";** When you represent your data as RDF, the best practice is to coin a new URI namespace for your data set.
 Then use that as the value of the uriSpace setting.
+  * the language(s) that the vocabulary supports: **skosmos:language " language ", " language ", ... ;** where language can be: en, fi, sv, etc.
+  * the default language of the vocabulary, if the vocabulary supports multiple languages: **skosmos:defaultLanguage " language ";**  where language can be: en, fi, sv, ?
+  * the URI of the SPARQL endpoint containing this vocabulary **void:sparqlEndpoint < URI_SPARQL_endpoint > ;** URI_SPARQL_endpoint can be http://localhost:3030/ if you want to use the vocabulary locally, or the URL of the SPARQL endpoint of the remote vocabulary

-* Skosmos relies on hasTopConcept but it is only necessary if you enable the showTopConcepts setting
+  * Skosmos relies on **hasTopConcept** but it is only necessary if you enable the **showTopConcepts** setting.
+Setting **skosmos:showTopConcepts true** should display the top level hierarchy - assuming that the dataset contains the skos:hasTopConcept and/or skos:topConceptOf relationships that are necessary for this to work.
-* The categories have to be defined in vocabularies.ttl file.
-For the skosmos.dev.finto.fi demo site, there have been defined six categories (loosely based on the UDC top level categories).
-You need to copy the category definitions to your file as well, or change everything to cat_general
-* It is not recommended to use fullAlphabeticalIndex for large vocabularies
+  * It is not recommended to use **fullAlphabeticalIndex** for large vocabularies
-* Hierarchy.
-Try setting "skosmos:showTopConcepts true" in your vocabularies.ttl file.
-That should display the top level hierarchy - assuming that the AAT data contains the skos:hasTopConcept and/or skos:topConceptOf relationships that are necessary for this to work. * Group index.
-This is meant for thematic groups, often represented as skos:Collection or iso-thes:ConceptGroup.
-I'm not sure whether the AAT has these at all and in that case how they are represented in RDF.
-If you don't need this tab, simply drop the skosmos:groupClass setting from vocabularies.ttl.
+  * Group index is meant for thematic groups, often represented as **skos:Collection** or **iso-thes:ConceptGroup**.
+If you don't need this tab, simply drop the **skosmos:groupClass** setting.

 You can set the following optional parameters:
 * if you want to enable the Hierarchy tab showing top-level concepts on the vocabulary home page: